joelgardner/Kiko-plus/_posts/2017-07-13-part5-bnb-book-frontend-react-redux-saga.md

 export default routes
 ```

 Here we're importing two sagas: the `homeSaga` and `propertyDetailsSaga`.
 We'll import more, but for now we'll concentrate on the `/` and `/property/:id` routes.

 The exported object is a simple map from the route to an object that is attached to the `ROUTER_LOCATION_CHANGED` action fired by `redux-little-router` on a route change.

 There's nothing special about the keys (e.g., `title`, `saga`) inside each object, save for the ones that start with `/`, as they signify a nested route.
-So, the `/manage` route also has two nested routes: `/:id` and `/room/:id`, which mean `/manage/:id` will be where a manager updates a `Property`, and `/manage/room/:id` will be where a manager updates a `Room`.
+The `/manage` route has two nested routes: `/:id` and `/room/:id`, which mean `/manage/:id` will be where a manager updates a `Property`, and `/manage/room/:id` will be where a manager updates a `Room`.

 #### Directory structure
-Let's add a few folders to `client/src`.  `In client:`
+Let's add a few folders to `client/src`.
+In `client:`

-`mkdir src/Reducers src/Actions src/Components src/Containers src/Sagas`
+`mkdir src/Reducers src/Actions src/Components src/Sagas`

-Every directory we created, except for `components`, is Redux-specific.
+Every directory we created, except for `Components`, is Redux-specific.
 One critique of Redux is that it's very boilerplate heavy.
 That can be true ([it doesn't have to be](http://blog.isquaredsoftware.com/2017/05/idiomatic-redux-tao-of-redux-part-1/)).
 It's a tradeoff I'm willing to make: we add a little more boilerplate, but gain much more declarative, readable, and... reason-about-able code.

-- `Reducers` will contain functions that mutate our application state on actions
+- `Reducers` will contain functions that mutate our application state based on triggered actions
 - `Actions` will contain our actions, which describe everything that can happen in our app
-- `Containers` will contain our Redux view-containers, which map application state to component props and UI events to actions
+- `Components` will contain our Redux view-containers which map application state to component props and UI events to actions.
+It will also hold our React components.
+Each component-group will live in its own directory, e.g., `Components/PropertyList` will contain both `PropertyListContainer.js` and `PropertyList.js`
-- `Sagas` will contain functions that describe app behavior by telling a story (hence the name) and performing the side-effects required for our app to work
+- `Sagas` will contain functions that describe app business logic and performing the side-effects required for our app to work
-- `Components` will contain our React components

 #### The Reducer
 In our `Reducer` folder, let's add a file called `Entities.js`: